 And Voldemort’s reign of terror began, not in 1970, as we had all originally been led to believe, but possibly all the way back in the late 1950s.
 Or certainly not much after, say, about 1963.

 Assuming that it hadn’t actually started in the early to mid-’50s during the decade he spent in Albania.
 And, for the record, that much is a long way from impossible.
-He did allegedly bring a few followers with him when he returned from his 10-year exile.
+He did allegedly bring a few followers with him when he returned from his first 10-year exile.

 Whether under that name or not, Voldemort and his Death Eaters were a fact of wizarding life in Britain for nearly 20 years before he was defeated at Godric’s Hollow.
 And next to nothing that Rowling has to say on the subject in the first five books quite squares with the “new, improved” version of events as presented in HBP.